 Example: A law enforcement officer sees three people who look like they are planning to rob a store.
 He approaches them and asks for their names.
 They refuse to respond and the officer detains them by stopping and frisking them.
 He finds a gun on two of them.
 He arrests both of them.1

-Law enforcement officers infringe more on a suspect’s rights as they move from a consensual encounter towards an arrest.
+Law enforcement officers infringe more on your rights as they move from a consensual encounter toward an arrest.
 Each step requires additional justification.

 2. What are consensual police encounters?

 Purely consensual police encounters are not detentions.
-The suspect is free to leave if she chooses.
+You are free to leave if you choose.
 Law enforcement officers generally do not need reasonable suspicion or probable cause to initiate a consensual encounter.
-They do not need a reason to talk to someone in public.
+They do not need a reason to talk to you in public.2